-One of the most frequent questions that we receive from parents in Arizona is, “When do kids start preschool?”
-While there is no hard and fast rule to determine whether or not your child is ready for preschool, there are a number of telltale signs that can indicate if your little one is ready to take the next step in their education.
-Throughout today’s article, we will be talking extensively about some of the most important questions you should consider asking before deciding to enroll your child in a preschool or pre-k program.
+While many families begin enrollment with us in our infant program and continue through preschool, we welcome children to enroll at any age.
+A frequent question we receive from parents in Phoenix is, “when should kids start preschool?”
+There is no hard and fast rule to determine whether or not your child is ready for preschool, but there are a number of telltale signs and things you can do at home to support your little one getting ready to take the next step in their education.

 If you are located in Arizona and are in need of the top daycare and learning center services in your area, then look no further than Valley Child Care & Learning Centers.
 We have played a vital role in helping children receive the education they need to learn and grow with their peers since 1967, and we continue to do so today.
-With 10 unique daycare and learning center facilities in areas such as Phoenix, Tempe, Anthem, Glendale, and Surprise, we make it easy for you to find the best daycare in your area with ease.
-If you are considering enrolling your child in preschool, but are unsure if they are prepared in taking the next step, continue reading below to learn more.
+With 9 convenient childcare and preschool programs in the Valley including Phoenix, Paradise Valley, Chandler, Tempe, Anthem, Glendale, El Mirage and Surprise, we make it easy for you to find the best daycare in your area with ease.
+If you are considering enrolling your child in preschool, but are unsure of what to expect with this big transition, continue reading below to learn more!